 ++ IBM Watson Reportedly Recommended Cancer Treatments That Were 'Unsafe and Incorrect'

-Another example showing that much of AI is just not ready for real world use and a surprising casualness with data selection, considering it’s what the whole thing is based on.
+Another example showing much of AI is just not ready for real world use and a surprising casualness with data selection, considering it’s what the whole thing is based on.

 The documents state that—instead of feeding real patient data into the software—the doctors were reportedly feeding Watson hypothetical patients data, or “synthetic” case data.
 This would mean it’s possible that when other hospitals used the MSK-trained Watson for Oncology, doctors were receiving treatment recommendations guided by MSK doctors’ treatment preferences, instead of an AI interpretation of actual patient data.